 This cookie recipe is a soft, chewy chocolate chip cookie recipe with added chopped dried cherries.
 It is filled with quality chocolate chips and semi tart dried cherries.
 The contrast of tart cherries with the sweetness of cocoa makes every bite of this cookie divine.
 Make a batch and enjoy them fresh out of the oven with cold glass of your favorite milk.

-Cookies for Holidays
+Cherry Chocolate Cookies for Holidays and Beyond

 These Cherry Chocolate Chip Cookies are perfect to bake year-round, but they are especially great for a Christmas cookie exchange or Valentine’s Day treat.
 Or you can just bake then for no occasion at all.